gilday/dotfiles/README.md

 # gilday dotfiles

 configures my shell to be awesome. supports OS X Mavericks, Cygwin, and Ubuntu.
-CentOS coming soon
+CentOS in progress

+Requires Vim 7.3 for persistent undo support

 ## Mac